SecRedOps/SecRedOps.github.io/_posts/2020-07-16-Walking-Through-A-Maze-Ransomware-Attack.md

 The malicious payload operates under strict criteria and will only encrypt certain files and folders.
 Where it does encrypt data, it leaves a copy of the ransom note.

-The following locations were not found to not be encrypted:
+The following locations were found to be excluded from being encrypted:

 -	Windows main directory.
 -	Games